guisongchen/notes-of-6.S081/scheduling.md

     notes: caller registers value may changed while cross different processes, so the running process saved it when needed.
 On the contrary, callee registers suppose to be not changed, so running process will consider it was not necessary to save them.
 But if we want to save the context, the swtch machine codes must save those callee registers, because no one else will save them.

-  - It does not save the program counter.
+  - It does not save the program counter(PC will update anyway).
 Instead, **swtch saves the ra register**, which holds the return address from which swtch was called.

   loads registers from new context